Createful/pdf-vector-icons/README.md

 ##Usage
  - Create a new image group in your project's asset catalog.
  - Drag the desired PDF vector icon into the @1x size.
- - In the attribute innspector for the selected image group, select `Types: Vector` under Image Set.
+ - In the attribute inspector for the selected image group, select `Types: Vector` under Image Set.
  - The vector icon is now ready to use!

 ##Licenses